grodrigo/laravel-base/README.md

 Import in Postman the collection in www/laravel.postman_collection.json do a signup, check your email, etc.

+To execute a shell in the front do:
+docker-compose exec front sh

+to execute a command inside front: docker-compose exec front npm install vue-router

 ---------------
 if you want to restore db from a file